Mike Murphy (musician)

+Mike Murphy (1946—2006) was an American professional musician.
+He worked with the bands Chicago, Yanni and Manhattan Transfer as well as the Bee Gees.
+While in the Navy, He married Pam Hansen whom he went on to share 3 children with, Shannon Murphy (children Nathan Murphy, Kyle, Brittany, Brando, Colin (deceased 2025) & Mark Jackson), Ryan Murphy & Erin Murphy (deceased, 1991).
+After the divorce of his first wife, he would later be remarried to fellow musician and Bee Gees background vocalist, Tampa Lann.
+They moved to Ohio in 1993, building a sprawling lakeside mansion full of various plaques and awards on a private stretch of land spanning 12 acres.
+The couple was very active members of their church, where Tampa has remained a prominent voice.
+Mike Murphy would later pass away from a Lung Disease.

 Early life

 Michael James Murphy was born 5 February 1946 in Aurora, Illinois, the son of James Owen Murphy and Mary Donna Gilman.
 His father was a musician and his mother was a singer and dancer with the Red Stocking Review.
 He began making music as a youngster with his father's band (The Jimmy Murphy Band).
 During high school he was a drummer in the Vaqueros Drum and Bugle Corps.
 The Vaqueros disbanded in 1963 but he was a major influence in their drum section.
 He was in the band at East Aurora High School and was a quarterback on their football team, graduating in 1964.
 He was the drummer with The Ambassadors.
 After a year at Doan College in Nebraska, he joined the U.S. Navy and served as an instructor in the Navy School of Music.
 He returned to Aurora in the early 1970s, married, had three children, divorced, was an instructor at the Fox Valley Raiders Drum And Bugle Corps and was on their board of directors.